 To fill your prescription, provide your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
-The network pharmacy will automatically bill the plan for our share of your drug cost.
-You will need to pay the pharmacy your share of the cost when you pick up your prescription.
+The network pharmacy will automatically bill the plan for your drug.

 Section 8.2 What if you don't have your membership information with you?